-Regional / Local Impediments 2019-2023 Report Actions Regular review of land use decisions by local governments.
-Continually encourage minority and low-income households to seek housing counseling from HUD- certified housing counseling agencies.
-Provide information to housing counseling agencies to assist them in educating minority and low-income households regarding the range of housing options in the City of Fort Myers, including those outside of minority and low-income concentration areas.
-Encourage attendance at budget management and credit counseling classes offered by housing counseling agencies.
-City of Fort Myers - Local Racially and Ethnically Concentrated Areas of Poverty (R/ECAP) Promote and conduct outreach to the R/ECAP that highlights job training and business development opportunities offered by the Southwest Florida Enterprise Center and other agencies in the area.
-Continue to follow the City's Language Access Plan for Spanish- speaking residents and develop additional outreach activities for the Haitian population.
-Annually sponsor fair housing training for City of Fort Myers residents; network with nonprofit, neighborhood-based and faith organizations; and educate institutions to reach out to minority
+Regional / Local 2019-2023 Report Actions

+Impediments

+Regular review of land use decisions

+by local governments.

+Continually encourage minority and

+low-income households to seek

+housing counseling from HUD-

+certified housing counseling agencies.

+Provide information to housing

+counseling agencies to assist them in

+educating minority and low-income

+households regarding the range of

+housing options in the City of Fort

+Myers, including those outside of

+minority and low-income

+concentration areas.
+Encourage

+attendance at budget management

+and credit counseling classes offered

+by housing counseling agencies.

+City of Fort Racially and Ethnically Promote and conduct outreach to the

+Myers - Local Concentrated Areas of Poverty R/ECAP that highlights job training

+(R/ECAP) and business development

+opportunities offered by the

+Southwest Florida Enterprise Center

+and other agencies in the area.

+Continue to follow the City's

+Language Access Plan for Spanish-

+speaking residents and develop

+additional outreach activities for the

+Haitian population.

+Annually sponsor fair housing training

+for City of Fort Myers residents;

+network with nonprofit,

+neighborhood-based and faith

+organizations; and educate

+institutions to reach out to minority

+sacacions to reach out to minority

-Regional / Local Impediments 2019-2023 Report Actions populations and areas of minority concentration.
-Continue to promote and provide mortgage assistance to low-moderate income residents.
+Regional / Local Impediments 2019-2023 Report Actions

+populations and areas of minority concentration.

+Continue to promote and provide

+mortgage assistance to low-moderate

+income residents.